rom1504/clip-retrieval/README.md

 * **wds_image_key** Key to use for images in webdataset. (default *jpg*)
 * **wds_caption_key** Key to use for captions in webdataset. (default *txt*)

+### Loading/writing files on hdfs

+- To load a webdataset from a hdfs folder, set --input_dataset "pipe:hdfs dfs -cat path_on_hdfs" in the request without the "hdfs://" prefix.
+- To write the output on hdfs, set --output_hdfs_folder to the path on hdfs prefixed by "hdfs://"

+Example of hdfs query using webdataset format:
+`clip_inference --input_dataset "pipe:hdfs dfs -cat /myfolder/webdataset/{00000..00010}.tar" --output_folder "hdfs://myfolder/embeddings" --input_format webdataset

 ## Clip index

 Clip index takes as input the output of clip inference and makes an index out of it using [autofaiss](https://github.com/criteo/autofaiss)